rohanbatrain/n8n-nodes-second-brain-database/README.md

 Browse the example nodes in [nodes/](nodes/) and [credentials/](credentials/) to understand the structure:

-- Start with [nodes/Example/](nodes/Example/) for a basic node
+-- Start with [nodes/SecondBrainDatabase/](nodes/SecondBrainDatabase/) for a basic programmatic node
 - Study [nodes/GithubIssues/](nodes/GithubIssues/) for a real-world implementation

 ### 4. Build Your Node

-Edit the example nodes to fit your use case, or create new node files by copying the structure from [nodes/Example/](nodes/Example/).
+Edit the example nodes to fit your use case, or create new node files by copying the structure from [nodes/SecondBrainDatabase/](nodes/SecondBrainDatabase/).

 > [!TIP]
 > If you want to scaffold a completely new node package, use `npm create @n8n/node` to start fresh with the CLI's interactive generator.